 Note: many systems (e.g Ubuntu) will automatically load SSH keys when you login, so you will not have to do anything except enter your passphrase once the first time you try to use the key.

 Note: Except for certain very specific situations, having passphrase-less keys is an extremely bad habit.
 It's approximately equivalent to storing one's password in a plaintext file called "HERE_IS_MY_SECRET_PASSWORD.TXT".
 Only slightly worse.
-All passphrase-less keys found on NSC systems will be immediately deleted.↩
+Passphrase-less keys found on NSC systems will be deleted.↩